Office of Sponsored Programs

 From Scientific Breakthroughs to the Marketplace

 In order to nurture commercialization efforts through startup companies, the School of Engineering has established the Future Labs.
-Since 2009, over 35 companies have “graduated” from our incubator program, meaning they grew so big or raised so much money they had to find space on their own.
-We helped them raise over $45 million of venture capital funds, and these companies created over 1,255 jobs.
+Since 2009, more than 100 companies have “graduated” from our incubator program with a combined market valuation of more than $2 billion, meaning they grew so big or raised so much money they had to find space on their own.
+We helped them raise over $500 million of venture capital funds and more than $400 million on project funding, and these companies created over 7,000 jobs.

 We regularly send an email to all faculty with links to funding opportunities that fit in with our faculty’s research interests.
 Please let us know if you are interested in preparing a response to one of these solicitations.
 If there is a project for which you would like to seek funding, consider the following resources.